What is Umami? (And Why I’m Writing This)

 EXIT;

-You can name the databse whatever you like.
+You can name the database whatever you like.
 Also make sure you replace unami_user

 and your_strong_password